WU-CVGL/SCINeRF/README.md

 `meas.npy`: This file is the SCI measurement, i.e., the compressed image.

-Put two files under a folder at  `./data'.
-Then create a new config file in the `./configs' folder, make sure that the data directory is correct.
-Finally, modify he h, w, and f parameters, which represents image height, width and focal length of the camera.
+Put two files under a folder at  `./data`.
+Then create a new config file in the `./configs` folder, make sure that the data directory is correct.
+Finally, modify he h, w, and f parameters in your config file, which represents image height, width and focal length of the camera.